mwarddev/showcase/README.md

 #### Site Owner Goals:
 * As the site owner I would like to:
   * See notifications of any reported posts from the home screen.
-  * Have easy access to the admin section of the site.
+  * Have easy access to the admin page.
   * Be able to send users direct messages to warn of inappropriate content breaches.
   * Be able to delete posts or comments.
   * Be able to block a user for a period of time.
-  * Be able to delete a user profile profile and all posts and comments created by the user.
+  * Be able to delete a user profile and all posts and comments created by the user.

 ## Design (UXD)